capistrano/composer/README.md

 $ cap production composer:install
 ```

-By default it is assumed that you have the composer executable installed and in your
+By default it is assumed that you have the Composer executable installed and in your
 `$PATH` on all target hosts.

 ### Configuration